Helike: History

-Helike was founded in the Early Bronze Age (c.
-3000–2200 BC) as a proto-urban town with large rectilinear buildings and cobbled streets; walls and occupation layers rich in pottery of the Mycenaean period (c.
-1750–1050 BC) were also found, becoming the principal city of Achaea.
+The oldest artifacts found at the ruins of Helike are dated to the Early Bronze Age (c.
+3000–2200 BC).
+Researchers from The Helike Project, led by archaeologist Dora Katsonopoulou, excavated multiple layers dating to different periods of Greek history, including an Early Bronze Age "proto-urban town with large rectilinear buildings...[and] cobbled streets", and "walls and occupation layers rich in pottery of the Mycenaean period" (c.
+1750–1050 BC).
+Two excavated buildings contained "religious artifacts" dating as far back as 850 BC, indicating that the buildings were once temples, possibly dedicated to the god Poseidon.
 In the Iliad, the poet Homer states that the city of Helike participated in the Trojan War as a part of Agamemnon's forces.
-In the space of a possible little Poseidon temple, beginning around 850 BC, religious artifacts like bronze and clay items such as figurines, clay chariot wheels, iron weapons, and pottery dating to the Archaic period, a bronze snake head and rare golden necklace were found.

 Later, following its fall to the Achaeans, Helike led the Achaean League, an association that joined twelve neighboring cities in an area including today's town of Aigio.
 Helike, also known as Dodekapolis (from the Greek words dodeka meaning 'twelve' and polis meaning 'city'), became a cultural and religious center with its own coinage.
 Finds from ancient Helike are limited to two 5th-century copper coins, now housed in Bode Museum, Berlin.
 The obverse shows the head of Poseidon, the city's patron, and the reverse his trident.
 There was a temple dedicated to the Helikonian Poseidon.
 Ancient Greeks would travel to Helike to be blessed by Poseidon and to trade.

 Helike founded colonies including Priene in Asia Minor and Sybaris in Southern Italy.
 Its panhellenic temple and sanctuary of Helikonian Poseidon were known throughout the classical world, and second only in religious importance to Delphi.